rajneesh069/DSA-CPP/README.md

 }
 ```

-### Breadth First Search in Trees and Graphs
+### Breadth First Search(BFS) in Trees and Graphs

 - Goes level wise.
-- There are two levels at a time in the queue, the current one and the next one.
+- `There are two levels at a time in the queue, the current one and the next one.`
-- Time Complexity is O(V+E).
+- `Time Complexity is O(V+E).`
 - Each node is visited once, because of the visited array ofcourse.
+- `In an equally weighted graph, the path given from the source node is the shortest.`
+- The smaller level will always be accessed by the BFS firstly then it goes to the greater ones!

 ```cpp
 #include <bits/stdc++.h>
 using namespace std;